There’s something both traditional and modern about Pick Your Own (PYO) farms.

 Crockford Bridge Farm Shop & Pick Your Own, Weybridge

-Located close to London, this friendly farm houses ice cream parlour, restaurant, coffee shop, farm shop and garden centre.
-Over 20 different crops grow here; and current availability includes strawberries, raspberries, gooseberries, rhubarb and spinach.
+Located close to London, this friendly farm houses ice cream parlour, coffee shop, farm shop and garden centre.
+Over 20 different crops grow here between May-September; and current availability includes strawberries, raspberries, gooseberries, rhubarb and spinach.
 The farm hosts festive events at Halloween and Christmas, and even gives you a rare opportunity to ‘dig your own’ Christmas tree.

 How to get there: get the train from Waterloo to Weybridge in about 30 minutes.
 Then get a cab, it's not far.

 Located in the pretty village of Funtington in the south of the Downs, this farm is home to a highly acclaimed farm shop.
 Available for picking are strawberries, gooseberries, raspberries, redcurrants and blackcurrants.
 If the weather is bad or the crops are not ready, they may have to close the orchard on certain days.